GalloDaSballo/opensky-deploy-ipfs-docker/README.md

-# PandoraCMS Deploy Docker
+# OpenSky Deploy IPFS Docker

-Deploy a new decentralized blog to IPFS, using Pandora CMS
+Deploy a new decentralized blog to IPFS, using OpenSky CMS

 Simple Docker Image that:
 Fetches the Default Blog Template